Accountancy – Patric Wong

 Lolly stumbled into fashion production & sourcing by chance.
-She has worked her way up from a junior cutting fabric swatches and sweeping floors to finding factories that make clothing and accessories, worldwide and ‘delivering’ them to brands like Zara, Adidas, Victoria Beckham and Primark.
+She has worked her way up from a junior cutting fabric swatches and sweeping floors to running production and sourcing factories that make clothing and accessories, worldwide before making them ‘fit’ for high street brands like French Connection, Zara and Primark.

 Finance – Actuary – Wayne DuPreeez